From Lab to Lifesaver: Stem Cell Research in Neurodegenerative Diseases

 In addition to genetics, environmental factors such as exposure to toxins or lifestyle choices may also contribute to disease development and progression.

-Scientists continue their quest for understanding the intricate dance between genes and the environment in shaping our neurological health.
+Scientists continue their quest for understanding the intricate dance between genes and the in shaping our neurological health.

 Understanding neurodegenerative diseases requires immense scientific effort due to their multifaceted nature—each one being an enigma wrapped within another enigma.